torrejonv/teranode/docs/architecture/teranode-architecture.md

 In the early stages of Bitcoin's development, a block size limit of 1 megabyte per block was introduced as a temporary measure.
 This limit effectively restricts the network's capacity to approximately 3.3 to 7 transactions per second.
 As Bitcoin's adoption has expanded, this constraint has increasingly led to transaction processing bottlenecks, causing delays and higher transaction fees.
 These issues have highlighted the critical need for scalable solutions within the Bitcoin network.

-**UBSV** (Unbounded Bitcoin Satoshi Vision) is a major component of the Teranode Project, being developed by the BSV Association.
-UBSV addresses the challenges of vertical scaling by instead spreading the workload across multiple machines.
+**Teranode** (Unbounded Bitcoin Satoshi Vision), being developed by the BSV Association, addresses the challenges of vertical scaling by instead spreading the workload across multiple machines.
 This horizontal scaling approach, coupled with an unbound block size, enables network capacity to grow with increasing demand through the addition of cluster nodes, allowing for Bitcoin scaling to be truly unbounded.

-UBSV provides a robust node processing system for Bitcoin that can consistently handle over **1M transactions per second**, while strictly adhering to the Bitcoin whitepaper.
+Teranode provides a robust node processing system for Bitcoin that can consistently handle over **1M transactions per second**, while strictly adhering to the Bitcoin whitepaper.
 The node has been designed as a collection of services that work together to provide a decentralized, scalable, and secure blockchain network.
 The node is designed to be modular, allowing for easy integration of new services and features.